Principality of Albania (medieval): Reign of Karl Thopia

 The Thopias became prominent in the 1350s and 60s, expanding their holdings and subjugating local nobles and tribes.
 In 1359, Tanusio died and was succeeded by Karl Thopia.

 Karl took part in the Battle of Achelous against Nikephoros II Orsini, the Despot of Epirus, where he led the Albanian tribes against the despotate.
 Orisni was killed during the battle by Karl and his army was destroyed, resulting in an Albanian victory.
 Thus, Epirus was left without a ruler and the vacuum was filled by Gjin Bue Shpata and Pjetër Losha, who would establish the Despotate of Angelokastron and Lepanto and the Despotate of Arta south of the domains of the principality.

 Since 1362, Karl sought to capture Durrës, which was in the possession of the Duchess Johanna of Anjou.
 The first, certainly still unsuccessful siege lasted from April 1362 until May 1363.
 Then, Karl had to withdraw his troops, who were weakened by an epidemic disease.
 By 1363, he had captured territories around Durrës, as well as Krujë, which would serve as his headquarters.
-Karl was ultimately able to conquer Durrës in March of 1368.
+Karl was ultimately able to conquer Durrës in March 1368.
 This was the last hold of the Angevins in Albania, thus putting an end to the medieval Kingdom of Albania.
 Karl forged close ties with Venice and gained their support, who recognized him as Prince of Albania.

 Around 1370, Karl attacked the dominions of the Muzaka family to their south and managed to capture from them the territory between Shkumbin and Seman, marking the maximum extent of the territory held by the principate.

 Balša II made a fourth attempt to conquer Durrës, which had become an important commercial and strategic center.
 In 1382, Balša II began a war and seized Durrës.
 In 1385, the defeated Karl Thopia, appealed to Murad I for support against his rivals, the Balsha noble family of the Principality of Zeta.
 This was the equivalent of inviting the Ottoman Empire into Albania in order to help him defeat his rivals in Zeta.

 This attempt caused an Ottoman force, led by Hayreddin Pasha, to quickly march into Albania along the Via Egnatia.
 The Ottoman force routed the enemy by inflicting heavy defeats on Balša II's forces.
 Balša II himself was killed in a big battle on Saurian Field near Lushnje (Battle of Savra) in 1385, ending the Balsha family's rule over Durrës.

-Carved marble slab found on the southern side of Saint John Vladimir's Church in Elbasan.
+Carved marble slab found on the southern side of St. Jovan Vladimir's Church in Elbasan.
 The inscription, written in Latin with fraktur letters, commemorates the church's construction in 1381 under Prince Karl Thopia, with his son, Lord Gjergj, during the 22nd year of his reign.